projectyotta/EthereumDeepLearning/README.md

 Considerations :

 a.
-I was looking to gather price information at the lowest possible time interval (minute by minute, or even lower, if possible)
+I was looking to gather price information at an hourly interval.

 b.
 I wanted the price from when Ethereum began- July 30, 2015